ChenruiXu999/GWU/README.md

 # GWU
-Master of Science in Statistics 2019-2021
+Master of Science in Statistics from 2019 to 2021